 Look at it like this—if you ran a test of one model and make of vehicle and zapped six of these identical cars in the EMP test, half of them might die right there on the spot.
 One or two of them may have performance issues down the road and may fail to start in a week and maybe one might come out unscathed.
 It is impossible to know definitively how any EMP event may affect your car in any circumstance, so it may behoove you to simply assume and prepare for the worst.

-So what are the repercussions of a HEMP or EMP event?
+The Aftermath of a HEMP or EMP Event?

 Consider how dependent we are on technology.
 Critical infrastructure and systems range from our power grid, satellite, financial, transportation, to food production and processing, communication, to basic utilities.
 All of these are totally dependent on electricity and microprocessors.